 This is also a great place to include some blog content or a list of events you’re hosting for owners, investors, and other community partners.
 Placing these things in the post section will deliver some extra information to users that will be useful to them and beneficial to you if they decide they want to learn more.

-5. Manage Your Reviews & Reputation on Google My Business
+5. Manage Your Reviews & Reputation on Your Google Business Profile

 Finally, don’t forget your reviews.
 We’re always surprised when reviews are still so overlooked.
 Create a strategy for requesting reviews and responding to them.
 This helps a user who is on your page and it also increases your ranking on Google.

 Our next marketing blog for property managers will go into detail on the importance of those reviews, so stick around and be looking for that one.
-In the meantime, if you have any questions about Google My Business property management fundamentals or you want to know that you’re really doing the best you can with Google My Business, contact us at Fourandhalf.
+In the meantime, if you have any questions about your Google Business Profile or you want to know more about digital marketing for property managers, contact us at Fourandhalf.

 Fourandhalf helps property managers strategize and implement marketing plans that bring in owner leads.
 Get a free marketing assessment to find out what you need to supercharge your marketing and unlock your company’s growth potential.